cornell-ece2400/ece2400-docs/docs/ece2400-sec2-c-basics.md

 machine instructions in a human readable format.
 We are piping it through `less` so we can scroll through the output.
 Try and find how many machine instructions are used to implement the `avg` function.
 Compiler Explore is basically doing these same steps just in the cloud.
-Recall what you learned from experimenting with Compiler Explore earlier in this section.
 Does it seem like the compiler generated optimized code or unoptimized code?
 You can exit `less` by pressing the `q` key.
 Let's recompile our program with optimizations.

     :::bash
     % cd ${HOME}/ece2400/sec2